jdx/mise/docs/contact.md

 in the text.

 This project is simply a labor of love.
-I am making it because I want to make your life as a developer easir.
+I am making it because I want to make your life as a developer easier.
 I hope you find it useful.
 Feedback is a massive driver for me.
 If you have anything positive or negative to say-even if it's just to say hi-please reach out to me either on [Twitter](https://twitter.com/jdxcode), [Mastodon](https://fosstodon.org/@jdx), [Discord](https://discord.gg/UBa7pJUN7Z),